HenrikJoreteg/getconfig/README.md

 ## Changelog
+- `3.0.0`
+    - Does not merge arrays from config layers, instead overwrites them entirely with the topmost config's array.
 - `2.0.0`
     - Total refactor, now stores config files in a directory and merges them on top of each other for simplicity.
 - `1.0.0`